 (1) A person, other than a member of the State Administrative Tribunal, who performs any function under this Act, or under an order of the Tribunal, is not personally liable for any act done by him in the performance or purported performance of his functions unless the act was done, dishonestly, in bad faith or without reasonable cause.

-[(2), (3) repealed]
+[(2), (3) deleted]

 (4) In this section act includes an omission to act.